Muscovite–Lithuanian Wars: Third war (1507–1508)

 In 1506, Alexander died.
 Vasili III, who succeeded his father Ivan III in 1505, advanced his bid for the Polish throne, but Polish nobles chose Sigismund I the Old, who was crowned both as King of Poland and Grand Duke of Lithuania.
 In 1507, Sigismund I sent envoys to Moscow to request the return of the territories acquired by the 1503 truce.
 At the same time, Khan Meñli I Giray broke off his alliance with Moscow due to its campaign against Kazan.
-Sigismund I received an yarlıq for the Muscovite territories of Novgorod, Pskov, and Ryazan.
+Sigismund I received a yarlıq for the Muscovite territories of Novgorod, Pskov, and Ryazan.

 The war was intertwined with a rebellion by Michael Glinski, Court Marshal of Lithuania, a favorite of Alexander Jagiellon and a man of opportunity.
 When Sigismund I the Old succeeded Alexander in 1506, he did not show the same favors to Glinski.
 Jan Zabrzeziński, Voivode of Trakai and Glinki's old political opponent, accused Glinski of treason – he alleged that Glinski poisoned Grand Duke Alexander and had ambitions of becoming king himself.
 Glinski then organized a rebellion, murdered Zabrzeziński in February 1508, and declared himself the defender of the Orthodox faith (even though he was a Catholic of Mongol descent).
 His followers unsuccessfully attacked the Kaunas Castle in an attempt to liberate the prisoner Ahmad, Khan of the Great Horde.
 Glinski then established himself in Turov and contacted Vasili III.
 Glinski started retreating towards Moscow and attempted to capture Minsk, Slutsk, Mstsislaw, and Krychaw.
 He only managed to take Mazyr when his relative opened the gates.
 Near Orsha, he joined with Muscovite forces but was defeated by Grand Hetman of Lithuania Konstanty Ostrogski.
 This series of defeats demonstrated the rebellion, despite its claims to protect the rights of the Orthodox, was not supported by the general population and did not spread.
 The war eventually ended with the inconclusive 'eternal peace treaty' on October 8, 1508, which maintained the territorial accords of the 1503 truce.